gloaec/mcms/README.md

 - `index.css`: A css stylesheet that will be injected as well
 - `*.[png,woff,...]`: images, fonts & other static files

-In you `www/index.json` pages content, you must specify url to you assets using relative path prefixed with `assets/`, like so:
+In the `www/index.json` pages content, you must specify url to you assets using relative path prefixed with `assets/`, like so:

     {